-Any Directors or Key Management Personnel who (or through his or her Associates) buys, sells, or exercises rights in relation to Company securities must notify the Company Secretary in writing of the details of the transaction within two (2) business days of the transaction occurring.
+Subsequent to approval obtained in accordance with clauses 5.1 and 5.2, any Director or Employee who (or through his or her Associates) buys, sells, or exercises rights in relation to Company securities must notify the Company Secretary in writing of the details of the transaction within five (5) business days of the transaction occurring.
 This notification obligation operates at all times but does not apply to acquisitions of shares or options by employees made under employee share or option schemes, nor does it apply to the acquisition of shares as a result of the exercise of options under an employee option scheme.

-5.5 Directors or Key Management Personnel sales of securities
+5.5 Directors and Employees sales of securities

-Directors or Key Management Personnel need to be mindful of the market perception associated with any sale of Company securities and possibly the ability of the market to absorb the volume of shares being sold.
-With this in mind, the management of the sale of any significant volume of Company securities (i.e. a volume that would represent a volume in excess of 10% of the average daily traded volume of the shares of the Company on the ASX for the preceding 20 trading days) by a Director, the Managing Director or Key Management Personnel needs to be discussed with the Board and the Company's legal advisers prior to the execution of any sale.
+Directors and Employees need to be mindful of the market perception associated with any sale of Company securities and possibly the ability of the market to absorb the volume of shares being sold.
+With this in mind, the management of the sale of any significant volume of Company securities (i.e. a volume that would be in excess of 10% of the average daily traded volume of the shares of the Company on the ASX for the preceding 20 trading days) by a Director or Employee needs to be discussed with the Company Secreary prior to the execution of any sale.
 These discussions need to be documented in the form of a file note, to be retained by the Company Secretary.